AeroSpace is an i3-like tiling window manager for macOS

 on-focus-changed = ['move-mouse window-lazy-center'] # Mouse lazily follows any focus (window or workspace)

-You shouldn’t rely on the order callback are called, since it’s an implementation detail and can change from version to version.
+You shouldn’t rely on the order callbacks are called, since it’s an implementation detail and can change from version to version.

 The callbacks are "recursion resistant", which means that any focus change within the callback won’t retrigger the callback.
 Changing the focus within these callbacks is a bad idea anyway, and the way it’s handled will probably change in future versions.